Skip to main content

 UR, International Politics and Transatlantic Relations

-Gerlinde Groitl is a lecturer in International Policy and Transatlantic Relations at the University of Regensburg where she also gained her PhD.
+Gerlinde Groitl is Professor of International Policy and Transatlantic Relations at the University of Regensburg where she also gained her PhD.
 She has also been a researcher at Johns Hopkins University in Washington and at the London School of Economics and Political Science (LSE).
 Her research focuses on US-European and US-German relations, exploring questions of interventionism, world orders and security policy.

 Guido Hausmann